hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 *The above figure displays resources that are parts of the hypervisor and on-premises components that can be protected.*

 > **NOTE:**
 > In the current HPE GreenLake Developer website, there is a single resource categorized as V1 Alpha 1 that will be used to register, unregister, and update the hypervisor-manager to an instance of HPE GreenLake Backup and Recovery.
 The current supported on-premises hypervisor-manager is VMware vCenter version 7.0 or later.
-The HPE GreenLake API to discover hypervisor-manager, that is already onboarded, is available from the virtualization API [set](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/tag/hypervisor-managers/).
+The HPE GreenLake API to discover t﻿he already onboarded hypervisor-manager is available from the virtualization API [set](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/tag/hypervisor-managers/).

 ### What about the components in HPE GreenLake Backup and Recovery that are not mentioned above?